raynaharrisphd/raynaharrisphd.github.io/_posts/2025-01-21-sugarbowl-yoga.md

 	* Standing forward bend (_uttanasana_)
 	* Half lift (_ardha uttanasana_)

-Lizard and _malasana_ strengthen and stretche the lower body including hips, knees, ankles, glutes, and core.
+Lizard (_utthan pristhasana_) and and squat (_malasana_) strengthen and stretch the lower body including hips, knees, ankles, glutes, and core.
 Thes poses improve range of motion and  flexibility while also releasing stress, tension, anxiety, and pain.

+_Utthan_ means "stretch out" and _pristha_ means "page of a book" or "back of the body" and _asana_ mean "pose."

 ### Sun salutation (_Surya Namaskar_) with affirmations